jgshurts/pitchpipe/README.md

 existing entries, as your heart desires.

 * The instrument data object for each instrument contains two properties:
-   * `samplesUrl`: the name of a directory within public/samples/ in this code base, where the sample files for this instrument exist.
-Note that currently only .mp3 files are supported.
+   * `sampleSet`: the name of a sample set, which is a directory containing MP3 files with individual sampled notes.
+The notes in the sample set may not correspond to the notes we'll play for an instrument; this allows us to "borrow" a sample set for an instrument that hasn't yet been sampled.
+As currently configured, for example, Ukulele borrows the 'guitar' sample set, while Mandola and Octave Mandolin borrow the 'mandolin' sample set.
+In this way, we can give instruments a voice that is _similar_ to the actual instrument, until we have time to record it (or the money to buy one).
    * `notes`: an array of octave-specific notes that are to appear on the keyboard when this instrument is rendered.
 If `samplesUrl` is anything other than 'default', the app will look for MP3 files in the given directory name, and will assume